On the development and analysis of coupled surface-subsurface models of catchments. Part 1. Analysis of dimensions and parameters for UK catchments: Introduction

 The above forms a set of general questions of interest.
 We may pose much more specific ones of fluid mechanical origin.
 For instance: \begin{quotation} Given a typical catchment geometry in the United Kingdom with typical length scales, typical terrain slope, typical soil conductivity, and so forth, what are the predicted scaling laws characterising the flow rates into the river during a rainfall of typical intensity and duration? \end{quotation}

 One challenge is to define the notion of what constitutes a ``typical" parameter; this concerns the second question (ii) we have asked above.

+\editt{We wish to study the behaviour of mathematical models and to do so, we require some notion of reasonable parameter values.
+However, in the context of hydrology, determination of typical parameters is not always possible: real-world catchments are characterised by a wide range of shapes and topography, with hydraulic properties that are highly heterogeneous and may significantly vary across different scales (see discussion by \citealt{clauser1992permeability}).
+With such high natural variability in catchment properties, it is not possible to formulate one benchmark scenario that reflects the properties of all existing catchments.
+In this three-part work, our overarching aim to formulate a mathematical model of a catchment that oversimplifies the complexity of real-world catchments, but is characterised by plausible/typical physical parameters.}

-The task of the present manuscript is to study this issue of typical parameters\edit{.
-We shall estimate the median and interquartile range of each parameter considered for a wide range of UK catchments, and then study their correlations and dependencies}. \edit{Whenever possible, we use publicly available spatial data.
-However, some parameters (\emph{e.g.} soil parameters, such as hydraulic conductivity) are hard to measure (or average) at the catchment scale; in these cases, we based our estimates on existing models or individual experimental case studies.}
+\editt{The task of the present manuscript is to study this issue of parameter values.
+We wish to obtain the parameter choices in a transparent way via the statistical analysis of real-world data or via references to other works.} In general, we shall estimate the median and interquartile range of each parameter considered for a wide range of UK catchments, and then study their correlations and dependencies.
+Whenever possible, we use publicly available spatial data.
+However, some parameters (\emph{e.g.} soil parameters, such as hydraulic conductivity) are hard to measure (or average) at the catchment scale; in these cases, we based our estimates on existing models or individual experimental case studies.